-So it would appear that plimsolls are the original word, but hardly anyone calls them that these days.
+So it would appear that plimsolls are the original word, but they’re only really called that these days in and around London.

 And my limited research corroborates that both of us have stayed true to our regional preferences – subconsciously changing our choice of word, most likely to fit in with our peers.

 Outside the UK, the names for canvas shoes are even more widespread: